ndrean/live_map/README.md

 ## Leaflet setup

 You need to tell Esbuild that you use "png" images for the markers.
-In the config

 ```elixir
 # config/config.exs